tamtakoe/gulp-mark/README.md

 ### mark.separateStream(marks, streams)

-This will concat marked files by your operating systems newLine as [https://github.com/wearefractal/gulp-concat](gulp-concat).
+Splits the stream with marked files into several streams

 #### Parameters